absentbird/loginauth/README.md

 # LoginAuth
 Login Authorization option for sending email over SMTP with Go.
 Particularly useful for Office365 accounts such as Outlook.com or Exchange Online.

-If you've been trying to send email over SMTP and keep getting an error like `"Error tls: first record does not look like a TLS handshake"` this package should help.
+If you've been trying to send email over SMTP and keep getting an error like `"Error tls: first record does not look like a TLS handshake"` this package might help.

 ## EXAMPLE